-One-man rule in Malta poses challenge for EU
+Muscat's one-man rule poses challenge for EU

 One-man rule

-Muscat's "uncircumscribed" authority equates to the kind of one-man rule that Hungary's prime minister Viktor Orban, and Poland's ruling party chief, Jaroslaw Kaczynski are trying to create in Budapest and Warsaw.
+Muscat's "uncircumscribed" authority equates to the kind of one-man rule that Hungary's prime minister Viktor Orban, and Poland's ruling party chief, Jaroslaw Kaczynski, are trying to create in Budapest and Warsaw.

 But Malta's problems were inherited from its constitution, adopted in 1964 when it stopped being a British colony.